AldoAbdn/Escape-Room-Generator/server/README.md

-# escape-room-generator-server
+# Escape Room Generator Server

-> Server that provides an API for updating escape rooms
+> Server that provides an API for updating escape rooms (uses feathersjs)

 ## About